senseye-inc/senseye-react-native-sdk/README.md

 ## Example App

-Example apps have been provided in the [example/](/example/) directory.
-There is a cross-platform example app (built using [Expo](https://expo.io/)), and React Native apps for Android and iOS.
-You can run `yarn bootstrap` to install the example dependencies.
+An example React Native app is provided in the [example/](/example/) directory.
+You can run `yarn bootstrap` to install its dependencies.

-Instructions on how to start the example apps are available in the [example README](/example/README.md).
+Instructions on how to run the app can be found in the [example README](/example/README.md).

 ## Documentation